adamwan-nexplore/guidebook-nxp-hk/how-we-develop/code-review.md

 This guide is specific to our team's practices and preferences.

-Check [here](../how-we-develop/application-development.md) for coding standards Check [here](../how-we-develop/database-design.md) for database design guidelines
+Check [here](../how-we-develop/application-development.md) for coding standards

+Check [here](../how-we-develop/database-design.md) for database design guidelines

 ## PR Checklist

-Using a consistent template for pull requests improves review efficiency.
+Using a consistent template for pull requests improves review efficiency

 On each repository: add your template to `.github/PULL_REQUEST_TEMPLATE.md`